aitecraft/profile-manager/README.md

 ### Fabric First
 Fabric is at the forefront of Aitecraft Profile Manager.
 It will automatically install any version of Fabric as instructed by your API!
 No more manually updating Fabric.

-### Modrinth Support
+### Modrinth & Curseforge Support
-Aitecraft Profile Manager can fetch mod files directly from Modrinth.
-Providing the mod ID and version ID is enough for the profile manager to download the mod files.
-File verification also works on Modrinth-provided files.
+Aitecraft Profile Manager can fetch mod files directly from Modrinth or CurseForge.
+For Modrinth, providing the project slugs and version names is enough for the profile manager to download the mod files.
+For CurseForge, providing the mod ID and file ID is sufficient.

+File verification also works on Modrinth-provided and CurseForge-provided files.

 ### Incremental Updates
 Updating even large modpacks will be a breeze for your users thanks to an incremental update system, that works by only downloading files that have been updated or were never on your install.